 ⚠️ The "AI Fluff" Filter

-Replace them with simple, human language.
-If you wouldn't say it to a friend at a bar, don't put it in your eBook.
+Force the machine to speak your language.
+If you wouldn't say it to a friend at a bar, don't let the AI put it in your product.

 ⚖️ Step 3: Brand, Package, and Protect (Legal Reality)